dcasati/pipelines-cookbook/chapter1.md

 1. Click on `Save and queue` then on `Save`.

-### Setup the Continous Delivery on VSTS
+### Setup the Continuous Delivery on VSTS

-Name this as `Phase 2 - Continous Delivery`
+Name this as `Phase 2 - Continuous Delivery`

 ![phase 2](images/vsts-13.png)